Science Honors Program (SHP)

 INTRODUCTION TO ENVIRONMENTAL CHEMISTRY: This course examines the fundamental chemical processes of the Earth’s natural environment, and changes induced by human activity.
 A combination of lectures, guest lectures, and laboratory experiments will be done to introduce students to the intersection of earth systems science and chemistry.
 The topics covered will be related to the Earth’s “spheres”, primarily the atmosphere: stratospheric ozone depletion, acid rain, climate change and the hydrosphere: water resources and pollution, biogeochemistry, metals in the environment.
 The primary goal of this class is to understand important environmental phenomena from anthropogenic activities, such as heavy metal pollution and urban smog.

 UNDERSTANDING EARTH’S CLIMATE SYSTEM AND CLIMATE CHANGE: In this course, students will explore Earth’s climate system.
 This exploration will take the form of learning about paleoclimate and some of the Earth’s climate history.
 Further, students will learn about the climate system and how it relates to the physical Earth system (i.e. plate tectonics and volcanic eruptions).
-Then we will talk about anthropogenic climate change and some of the cutting edge research that scientists are currently engaged in.
+Then we will talk about anthropogenic climate change and some of the cutting-edge research that scientists are currently engaged in.
 Toward the end of the course, we will spend time reading and learning from national and international climate assessments about the state of our climate and possible solutions.
 Students can also expect to do some data analysis with climate data throughout the course.

 HUMAN PHYSIOLOGY: Drawing on content taught during the first semester of medical school, this lecture-based course provides a systematic introduction to the major systems of the human body, including the cardiovascular, respiratory, digestive, endocrine, immune, and nervous systems.
 Classes cover foundational knowledge regarding the anatomy and physiology of each system and then apply this knowledge to the study of high-yield diseases, showing how molecular mechanisms inform the diagnosis, treatment, and prevention of illness.
 Group discussions and simulated clinical cases complement lecture material in this course, and serve to both reinforce basic science concepts and introduce students to the foundations of clinical medicine.
 There are no prerequisites for this course, although previous or concurrent coursework in biology (preferably at the AP level) would be helpful.

-SHP Fall 2024 Calendar
+SHP Spring 2025 Calendar

 SPRING 2025